quasimatic/glance-webdriver-js/README.md

 		:count
 			returns a count of the elements
 ###	Options:
-		these options are added to end of selector to allow us to change how the object is found or filtered
+		these options are added to end of a label to allow us to change how the object is found or filtered

 		#visible
 			default - return only visible elements